ynsta/steamcontroller/README.md

 ## TODO

- 1. Finish to guess each bytes/bits roles in the usb message (*Done* Except Gyroscope).
+ 1. Finish to guess each bytes/bits roles in the usb message (Mostly *Done*).
+    - Verify that Gyroscope data 4 to 7 are a quaternion as suspected
  2. Understand how to configure haptic feed backs (*In progress*).
     - Understand the format of control messages used (cf _Control Message Capture_ below)
  3. Understand how to enable gyroscopes (*Done*).